mtdr9/mtdr9.github.io/_posts/2023-02-14-What-Worked-at-Wayfair.md

 As an aside, I sometimes find it's hard to quickly say no to things with at least some value, especially if there's a stakeholder on the other side.
 For this reason I also keep a bucket on my to do list of "probably never doing".
 This lets me demarcate that I probably will never have time to prioritize something, without my to-do list falling prey to the [endowment effect](https://en.wikipedia.org/wiki/Endowment_effect).
 I can also keep it top of mind for a bit while I process whether it's really worth taking off the list.
 Just note that if something goes on the "probably never doing" list, it's usually smart to proactively get alignment with stakeholders!

-**2. Manage your analysts to their skill level**
+## 2. Manage your analysts to their skill level

 Synopsis: give analysts work that's easy enough for them to achieve on time, but hard enough to force them to grow, with just enough support that they're never stuck for too long.

 Foundational to succeeding as a manager is being able to "scope" large, ambiguous problems: clarifying their outputs, and breaking down the steps to get there into more concrete pieces.
 An example problem statement could be: "every customer who clicks on a product listing ad gets sent to the same landing page template.
 How do we change the landing page to create more revenue"?
 You can't just give that problem to a day 1 new hire out of school (i.e. a level 1 or L1): chances are, they'll spend a long time on it, and perhaps produce a recommendation, but with weak evidence that it's the highest value and lowest effort option possible.

 Instead you need to define the goal (grow revenue, or save costs and reinvest them), and create a project structure, such as this:
 1. Create a [MECE](https://en.wikipedia.org/wiki/MECE_principle) framework for what drives value on the page based on the different components of the page.
+    a.
 As the first layer, consider the different components of the page: the advertised product image, its details and option selection, the add to cart button, the recommendations grid, the browse filters, the additional products carousel, and the page footer.
+    b.
 As the second layer, consider how the components are created (e.g. for the recommendations grid, which products are eligible to be featured?
 How are they ordered?
 How is their size determined?
 Which details get featured for each product?)
 2. Size the usage of each of these components (clicks, mouse-overs, and views) to determine where to focus our analysis
 3. Analyze each of those components to identify trends and generate hypotheses for how we could hit our goal by changing the components
 4. Launch an [MVP](https://jexo.io/blog/ppm-glossary-what-is-mvp/) test to confirm one of the hypotheses